Goals give us direction and purpose for the things we do and want to achieve.

-If you are struggling to achieve your goals or have even contemplated quitting them, here are some important reminders that can help you get back on track, refocus and recommit to achieving them.
-It is also important to know that quitting your goal is sometimes your best option.
+If you’re struggling to achieve your goals or have even contemplated quitting them, here are some important reminders that can help you get back on track, refocus and recommit to achieving them.
+It’s also important to know that quitting your goal is sometimes your best option.

 - Struggle is part of the journey to success.
-Rather than try and avoid struggle, recognise that it is necessary and inevitable as we try and achieve something new.
+Rather than try to avoid struggle, recognise it’s necessary and inevitable as we try to achieve something new.
 In project planning, struggles are labelled as risks, and strategies are often identified to mitigate those risks.
-Similarly, when we do set goals, it will be very helpful to be aware of things that can hinder our progress and come up with strategies to overcome them.
+Similarly, when we set goals, it will be very helpful to be aware of things that can hinder our progress and come up with strategies to overcome them.

 - I am developing the quality of persistence.
 Anything worth achieving is worth fighting for.
 This means sometimes our goals will take longer than we expect.
 This will require us to be patient with ourselves and stay on course by continuing to take the actions necessary to achieve our goals.

 - My creativity and problem-solving muscles are being developed.
 One of Albert Einstein’s most famous quote is, “We can’t solve problems by using the same kind of thinking we used when we created them.”
-When we are struggling with our goals, it may well mean we must look at our challenges from new perspectives in order to come up with new solutions.
+When we’re struggling with our goals, it may mean we must look at our challenges from new perspectives to come up with new solutions.

 - I don’t have to go through my struggles on my own.
 Chances are if we’re struggling with a particular goal, someone else has already had the same struggles.
 If we’re willing to reach out and ask for guidance or support, we’ll be able to navigate through our struggles a lot quicker and with a lot less stress.

 - I have overcome challenges before and I will do it again.
 We’ve all overcome many challenges in life so struggling with achieving certain goals should not be daunting or scary.
-As mentioned previously, it is all part of the process, and the experience of overcoming challenges previously should give us the confidence that we can overcome these temporary challenges we are facing now.
+As mentioned previously, it’s all part of the process, and the experience of overcoming challenges previously should give us the confidence we can overcome these temporary challenges we are facing now.

 - This is an opportunity for me to grow.
 The real reason for setting goals is to challenge ourselves to develop and grow as a person.
-When we are faced with challenges, they cause us to tap into aspects of ourselves that we didn’t know we had.
-The best part about this is once we have tapped into those unused resources within us, we will always have access to them.
+When we’re faced with challenges, they cause us to tap into aspects of ourselves that we didn’t know we had.
+The best part about this is once we’ve tapped into those unused resources within us, we’ll always have access to them.

 - I am grateful for my struggles for they are building my character.
-Whenever we start focusing on our struggles and give more attention to them, we tend to attract more struggles.
-Instead, it is much more beneficial to acknowledge our challenges but shift our focus to finding solutions to our challenges.
+Whenever we focus on our struggles and give more attention to them, we tend to attract more struggles.
+Instead, it’s much more beneficial to acknowledge our challenges, but shift our focus to finding solutions to our challenges.
 Every struggle or challenge is building our capacity to deal with bigger challenges ahead in life.

 Going through some personal struggle is not always a bad thing when we are trying to achieve our goals.
-If we are able to overcome our struggles, they will make us stronger, more resilient and better equipped to deal with other struggles we will encounter in life.
-The key is to stay on course and make the necessary adjustments as required when we do struggle to achieve our goals.
+If we’re able to overcome our struggles, they will make us stronger, more resilient and better equipped to deal with other struggles we’ll encounter in life.
+The key is to stay on course and make the necessary adjustments as required when we struggle to achieve our goals.

 Question: What is something else to remember if we are struggling to achieve our goals?